 1. Keep to your daily routine.

-The holiday season is often a time of chaos, travel and fluctuation; so it is essential to keep awareness to your daily routine during this time.
-Trying to keep an optimal sleep cycle, eating schedule and exercise routine is a very effective way of keeping balance throughout this season of celebration.
+The holiday season is often a time of chaos, travel and fluctuation, making it essential to keep awareness to your daily routine during this time.
+Trying to keep an optimal sleep cycle, eating schedule, self-care practices and exercise routine is a very effective way of keeping balance throughout this season of celebration.

 2. Keep the digestive fire strong.

-During this season of parties, potlucks and endless Holiday goodies, it is easy to overtax our digestion; leading one to lethargy, toxic build-up, weight gain and sickness.
-Some simple ways to keep digestion strong are to avoid grazing, eating without hunger, overeating and improper food combinations (see below).
-Eating simple, well-cooked and well-spiced meals during this time will help to give the digestion a rest, allowing it to be healthy and robust for the occasional holiday party and potluck.
+During this season of parties, potlucks and endless Holiday goodies, it is easy to overtax our digestion, leading one to lethargy, toxins, weight gain and sickness.
+Some simple ways to keep digestion strong are to avoid grazing, eating without hunger, overeating and improper food combinations (see #5 below).
+Eating simple, well-cooked and well-spiced meals during this time (such as kitchari!) will help to give the digestion a rest, allowing it to be healthy and robust for the occasional holiday party and potluck.

 3. Ginger, ginger, ginger!

 Ginger is a crucial daily necessity during these times of heavy foods, heavy drinking and just overall heaviness.
-This sharp and penetrating root is a great way to keep your digestion robust, your metabolism strong, remove toxins and keep the energy flowing.
+This sharp and penetrating root is a great way to keep your digestion robust, your metabolism strong and the energy flowing.
+When taken regularly, ginger will help to flush toxins from the system.
 Ginger is easy to add into your daily routine with ginger tea, ginger slice “appetizers”, spicing your meals with ginger or even taking a ginger and baking soda bath (1/3 cup of each).